Donor impact report 2020

 Great leaders save lives

-With the severity and frequency of humanitarian emergencies increasing across the world, governments and humanitarian agencies are facing significant challenges in responding to the needs of those affected.
+As the severity and frequency of humanitarian emergencies increases globally, governments and humanitarian agencies face significant challenges.

 Find out more